 Philanthropist and arts patron Flora Laney Thornton is the namesake of USC’s Thornton School of Music.

-During Dean Cutietta’s two-decade tenure, USC Thornton expanded the definition of what it means to be a music school.
+Dean Cutietta’s two-decade tenure expanded USC Thornton’s definition of a music school’s purpose.

 Each week, we send a recap of the latest events, news and updates at the USC Thornton School of Music.
 From student and alumni spotlights to our “Pick of the Week,” this is a great way to stay connected with USC Thornton and the Los Angeles music scene.